Makelek00/uav-rotor-control_PID/NOTES.md

 ## Frame conventions

 As stated in [PX4 Guide](https://docs.px4.io/v1.15/en/ros2/user_guide.html#ros-2-px4-frame-conventions), ROS2 and PX4 use different frame conventions, which means that some vectors may need to be rotated.
 It could be usefull to remember while declaring a setpoint.

+We also know from [VehicleAttitude page](https://docs.px4.io/v1.15/en/msg_docs/VehicleAttitude.html#vehicleattitude-uorb-message) that in PX4 quaternion has the order `q(w, x, y, z)` and that should be taken into account when doing any kind of conversion to RPY angles.